djeada/Statistics-Notes/notes/spatial_statistics/point_processes.md

 assumes an unbounded plane.

-Real studies have finite windows.
+Real studies use finite observation windows.

 An event near the boundary has part of its surrounding neighborhood outside the observed region.

-A potential nearest neighbor just outside the window would be unobserved.
+A potential nearest neighbor just outside the window would not be observed.

-Therefore naive nearest-neighbor summaries can be distorted near edges.
+Naive nearest-neighbor summaries can therefore be distorted near boundaries.

 Possible responses include: